er1927/multi-step-form-javascript/multi-step-form-main/README-template.md

 If you want more help with writing markdown, we'd recommend checking out [The Markdown Guide](https://www.markdownguide.org/) to learn more.

-**Note: Delete this note and the content within this section and replace with your own learnings.**
+**Note: Delete this note and the content within this div and replace with your own learnings.**

 ### Continued development

-Use this section to outline areas that you want to continue focusing on in future projects.
+Use this div to outline areas that you want to continue focusing on in future projects.
 These could be concepts you're still not completely comfortable with or techniques you found useful that you want to refine and perfect.

-**Note: Delete this note and the content within this section and replace with your own plans for continued development.**
+**Note: Delete this note and the content within this div and replace with your own plans for continued development.**

 ### Useful resources